 End User Certification of Access Security Requirements

 We must work together to protect the privacy and information of consumers.
-The following information security measures are designed to reduce unauthorized access to consumer information.
+The following information security measures are designed to help reduce unauthorized access to consumer information.
 It is your responsibility to implement these controls.
 If you do not understand these requirements or need assistance, it is your responsibility to employ an outside service provider to assist you.
-Capitalized terms used herein have the meaning given in the Glossary attached hereto.
+Capitalized terms used herein have the meaning given in the Glossary attached hereto, or in your agreement with MicroBilt.
 MicroBilt reserves the right to make changes to Access Security Requirements without notification.
-The information provided herewith provides minimum baselines for information security.

-In accessing the credit reporting agency’s services, you agree to follow these security requirements.
-These requirements are applicable to all systems and devices to access, transmit, process or store credit data.
+In accessing credit reporting agency products and services from or through MicroBilt, you agree to follow these security requirements.
+These requirements are applicable to all systems and devices to access, transmit, process or store data.